Elrondo46/docker-debian10-apache-php56/README.md

-debian9-apache-php56
+debian10-apache-php56
 ===================================

-A Docker image based on Debian Jessie, serving PHP 5.6 running as Apache Module.
+A Docker image based on Debian Buster, serving PHP 5.6 running as Apache Module.
 Useful for Web developers in need for a fixed PHP version.
 In addition, the `error_reporting` setting in php.ini is configurable per container via environment variable.

 Tags
 -----

-* latest: Debian 9 (Buster), Apache 2.x, PHP 5.6.x with support for setting `error_reporting`
+* latest: Debian 10 (Buster), Apache 2.x, PHP 5.6.x with support for setting `error_reporting`

 Usage
 ------

 ```
-$ docker run -d -P bylexus/apache-php56
+$ docker run -d -P tuxnvape/debian10-apache-php56
 ```

 With all the options: